sass/sass/Javascript API.md

 | callback | callback: ([SassException][SassException], [Result][Result]) | A callback containing the result of the compilation process or any errors |

 ### renderSync
-A syncronous function that requires a set of options to render a sass file or path to return a result object.
+A syncronous function that requires a set of options to render a sass string or path to a sass file.
+The result of which is returned as a result object.
 **Throws:** [SassException][SassException] on error

 **Arguments**